denten-books/plain-text/30-format.md

 from extant remnants.
 They could, for example, infer the missing illustrations based on reception history.
-"The textual critic," Phelps wrote "is concerned mainly with the fact of the [textual] change itself."[@phelps_edition_1994, 65] Reading for format thus involves a series of value judgements about what the text should be and what it is.
+"The textual critic," Phelps wrote "is concerned mainly with the fact of the [textual] change itself."[@phelps_edition_1994, 65] Reading for format similarly involves a series of value judgements about what the text should be and what it is.

-[^ln3-printers]: See for example the discussion on the limits of the inductive method in bibliographic study in @mckenzie_making_2002, 16-17.
-See also
-@mcgann_socialization_1991; @tanselle_textual_1996.

 Different schools of textual criticism emphasize differing aspects of the publication process.
 Some privilege the notion of authorial intent, others,